hyphacoop/compost.digital/index.md

 - Visual art, illustrations, gifs, comics, or infographics
 - Interactive digital pieces, javascript games, anything that can be embedded in a static HTML webpage

-We will be publishing works with Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) licensing by default.
+We will be publishing works with [Creative Commons Attribution-ShareAlike International 4.0 license (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) licensing by default.
 On a case by case basis, we would support authors who want to experiment with other types of licensing.

 ### PARTICIPATION IN DEVELOPMENT